 I have had a life-long romance with clay, and fortunately I continue to find it an engaging material for the foundation of a creative and technical studio practice.

 I then started The Blue Nile Tile & Pottery Co. in east Van, which became Architext Ceramica; both were production and training studios on Granville Island, Vancouver, B.C. see Vinnie and Me.

-I have an MA in digital humanities from McGill University which has led to an interest in the humanistic potential of 3D ceramic printing (CLAYBOTS), and its intersection with clay-body compositions.
+I have a recent MA in digital humanities which has led to an interest in the humanistic potential of 3D ceramic printing, Claybots, and its intersection with clay-body compositions.